How to Clean Brass

 A Newly Clean Brass Clock.

-How to Clean Brass Naturally
+How to Clean Your Brass Items.

 Is it Solid Brass or Brass Plated?

-If it doesn’t stick, it’s brass.
-If it does stick, then it’s more than likely brass-plated steel or iron.
+• If it does stick, it’s likely brass-plated steel or iron.

-How to Clean and Polish Solid Brass
+How to Clean and Polish Brass

-Soap and Water
+How to Clean Brass with Soap and Water

-1. Fill a sink with lukewarm water, enough to cover the object
+1. Fill a sink with lukewarm water, enough to cover the object.

-3. Let your brass item soak for a bit
+3. Let your brass item soak for a bit.

 Homemade Brass Polish